Funds are Safu*! A look at our security in 2021

 Because of the way we handle crypto wallets, there was 0 chance of anything happening to your crypto.

-The vulnerabilities in the lowest risk categories - because they are either very unlikely to happen or would have very little impact - were about making sure users have a strong password, improving brute-force protections, letting you more securely change password and close active sessions remotely and the possibility of depositing less than the minimums to Autopilot or DeFi earn if calling on the APIs directly.
+The vulnerabilities in the lowest risk categories - because they are either very unlikely to happen or would have very little impact - were about making sure users have a strong password, improving brute-force protections, letting you more securely change the password and close active sessions remotely and the possibility of depositing less than the minimums to Autopilot or DeFi earn if calling on the APIs directly.

 Ultimately, Group-IB experts provided recommendations on how to eliminate the identified flaws of our web application.
 The OSOM team then got to work immediately and fixed it all up to improve our security chops.
 It's now tip-top and we are looking forward to conducting a new security testing when we launch the next major feature to our web application.